 Challenging Maps and Exploration

-Join us on Thursday 30th October for a day of expert panels discussing the connections, historical and contemporary, between maps and exploration.
+Join us for a day of lively discussions about historical and contemporary issues around maps and exploration.

-Below, you can browse the event programme, meet the speakers, and learn more about our generous co-organiser and host, the Royal Geographical Society (with IBG).
+Below you can browse the programme, meet the speakers, and learn more about our generous co-organiser and host, the Royal Geographical Society.

-Please visit the RGS website here to book your free ticket.
+Booking essential - Click here to visit the RGS website and book your free ticket!

 Programme